 If other treatment methods have not been effective, your doctor may suggest surgically implanted penile prosthesis as a third-line of treatment.

-If you are able to have an erection with masturbation, but not for intercourse, you may consider asking your doctor about artificial insemination, or intrauterine insemination (IUI).
+In cases where you are able to have an erection with masturbation, but not for intercourse, you may consider asking your doctor about artificial insemination, or intrauterine insemination (IUI).
 This involves masturbation to obtain a semen sample around the time of your partner’s ovulation, and insertion of the washed semen sample into the uterine cavity using a very fine catheter.
 This can be done by a Gynecologist or Fertility Specialist.

 You can talk to us at Dr. Tanya Williams Fertility Centre about your fertility options as a man struggling with ED.